qut-dmrc/our/README.md

 # Our tree of ..

-A collection of tools and resources maintained by the fine folks at the Digital Media Research Centre.
+A collection of tools and resources maintained by the fine folks at the QUT Digital Media Research Centre.